sap-tutorials/sap-build-process-automation/tutorials/spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

     <!-- border -->![Run](4.11.png)

-4. Let's test the API Trigger in the **Monitor** tab of the SAP Build lobby.
+4. Since you have created an API Trigger for the Business process, let's test the process with API Trigger in **Monitor** section before you start the process from SAP Build Apps.

+    `definitionId` of the process can be seen in Monitor section or in the API trigger section as shown in the above step.

     - Navigate to **Monitor** > **Manage** > **Process and Workflow Definitions**.
     - Search for the project `<your unique identifier>_Sales Management` that you have created in previous tutorial.